Credits: Video Production – Infomedia

 Birmingham’s 2018 Magic City Classic took place on October 27 this year, and just like always, it was a time of fun, family, and friends!
-This is such a special event for Coca-Cola UNITED, and just for a moment, we’d like to relive the memories.
+This is such a special event for Birmingham Coca-Cola, a local bottler in the Coca-Cola UNITED family of bottlers, and just for a moment, we’d like to relive the memories.

 A Strong Start

-The fun kicked off with a press conference at Coca-Cola headquarters in Birmingham.
+The fun kicked off with a press conference at Birmingham Coca-Cola (AL), which is also the corporate headquarters for Coca-Cola UNITED.
 The fabulous A.H.
 Parker High School marching band welcomed attendees, and Coca-Cola UNITED CEO John Sherman shared his perspective on the company’s history of supporting education in general and HBCUs specifically.
 Other notable attendees were Birmingham mayor Randall Woodfin, Alabama State University president Dr. Quinton Ross, and Alabama A&M president Dr. Andrew Hugiene.

 Director of Multicultural and Community Affairs for Coca-Coca UNITED’s Central Region, Walter Body, offered remarks at the Kickoff Luncheon and awarded the winner of an Magic City Classic Tailgate Package complete with: stadium chairs, a turkey fryer, and various Coca-Cola products.
 This prize was a part of a special in-store promotion provided by a partnership with Winn Dixie, a long-time customer and a sponsor of this year’s Magic City Classic.